Originally published November 11th, 2022

 When you take on outside funding for your business, you should be 100% certain that you will be able to pay it back.

-A good rule to stand by for yourself when taking on outside money is to Prioritize Your Lenders.
+A good rule to stand by for yourself when taking on outside money is to prioritize your lenders.
+Your relationship with mca providers and other financial institutions can impact your eligibility for future business loans.

 By contrast, if you decide to do something like default on a loan from a lender when you need emergency funds (or any funding in the future) your current lender will not provide you with the cash you need, and it’s possible other lenders won’t either.